jinglu-jlu/webcrawler/README.md

 TBD
 ## Run
 ### For Windows
-1. Run activatecrawler.bat to activate virtualenv (if not activate yet)
+1. Run activatecrawler.bat to activate virtualenv (if not activated yet)
 2. Run crawler - see examples in Usage

 ### For other platforms